Processing Your Payment

 The organization said Maine is seeing a “bioeconomy boom.”
 Programs are aimed at attracting bioscience companies and entrepreneurs to Maine, fostering collaboration within Maine’s life sciences community, and growing its academic, scientific and entrepreneurial assets.

-The report cites the Maine Life Sciences Network as an example of the burgeoning sector.
+The report cites the Maine Life Sciences impact forum as an example of how the sector is growing.

 After a competitive review process, two pilot projects resulting from the workshop were awarded seed funding.
 The convening is expected to continue annually.